lean-mind/savvily-book-converter-python/README.md

 provide us the capacity of transform a specific Markdown document to other formats like pdf or epub.

+To format the Markdown, Pandoc uses [Latex](https://www.latex-project.org/).
+Latex is a composition text system and it counts with endless format configurations.

 Full documentation can also be found [here](https://lean-mind.github.io/savvily-book-converter/#/).

 ## Prerequisites